 The harmonies of God are like the needle of a phonograph playing on a record.
 When the phonograph turns, that needle has to follow exactly in the grooves of the record, and then you get wonderful music-the whole symphony of Beethoven, all the shadings, all the overtones.
 All the marvelous, high fidelity music lies in the obedience of that needle.
 The harmonies of God are all mapped out for you.
 God has a plan over your life that is out of this world.
-God has mapped out your road, and God is faithful Who will not suffer you to be tempted above that ye are able, but we fail when we find fault with God.
+God has mapped out your road, and God is faithful tempted above that ye are able, but we fail when we find fault with God.